MateusDevFrontEnd/MateusDevFrontEnd/README.md

 I enjoy creating simple, functional, and beautiful interfaces, always seeking to learn new tools and best development practices.

+### 🏫Education
+- It started at Unicid in the Systems Analysis and Development ADS (2025)

 ### 🚀What I'm learning
 - Structure and semantics with **HTML5**
 - Modern styling with **CSS3**